-Three year outcomes, that were devised in 2021/22 continue to be relevant and correlate to whole school aims detailed in the school development plan.
+Three year outcomes that were devised in 2022/23 continue to be relevant and correlate to whole school aims detailed in the school development plan.

-This first review of the strategy highlights that a greater level of progress needs to be achieved in reading for PPG children.
-Gaps in reading support at home need to be further identified and supported at school.
+This first review of the strategy highlights that a continued level of progress needs to be achieved in reading for PPG children.
+Gaps in reading support at home are beginning to be identified and supported at school.
 Parents of PPG children need to be explicitly encouraged to engage in school activities that explain and encourage reading approaches.

-Overall attainment at the end of KS 2 was strong, but the caveat with our data lies around the very small numbers of children within the school that fall into this category.
+Reading attainment and progress at the end of KS2 was strong, but the caveat with our data lies around the very small numbers of children within the school that fall into this category.